Algorithms and Programming III.

 Teaching results

-B be familiar with the principles and functioning of selected searching, sorting, encryption, numerical algorithms, and they should be able to implement these algorithms in C++ programs
+B. Understand the principles and functioning of selected searching, sorting, encryption, and numerical algorithms, including their implementation techniques in C++.

-C be familiar with the principles and functioning of more complex data structures, such as e.g., two-dimensional regular and irregular dynamic arrays and one-way linked list, and they should be able to implement these data structures in C++ programs
+C. Understand the principles and functioning of more complex data structures, such as two-dimensional regular and irregular dynamic arrays and singly linked lists, and their use in algorithm design.

-G build the final program for the target operating system and the target hardware platform from the tested source code of the program solving the assigned programming task
+G. Compile a final executable program for the target operating system and hardware platform from the validated and tested source code.

-H present and defend the proposed solutions to the assigned programming tasks at a professional level
+C. Professionally present and defend proposed solutions to assigned programming tasks.

 Indicative content